Vdesnoux/Solex_ser_recon/README.md

 Solar disk reconstruction from SHG (spectroheliography) SER files.
 Only 16bit files are accepted.
 No AVI files are accepted.
+If no spectral line can recognised in the SER file, the program will stop.

 Install the most recent version of Python from python.org.
 During Windows installation, check the box to update the PATH.